brendandc/multilingual-google-image-scraper/README.md

 # System setup

 This code was developed and tested on an Ubuntu system running on AWS.
+The code was written and tested in Python 3, it will not work in Python 2 out of the box.

 ## Ubuntu setup